 IMPORTANT: Group classes are NOT suitable for those with acute injuries or serious back problems.
 If you have had a back problem, one-on-one attention is needed.
 Pilates is not suitable during the acute phase of any injury.
 If post-surgery or injured, you are advised to come privately.
 If you are a complete beginner, taking at least one private lesson is advisable before joining a group mat class that has been running for some time.

 Always seek clearance from your doctor if suffering from any acute back problem before starting exercise.

 What class should I come to?

-It’s a question of your availability balanced with your body’s readiness for pilates!
-My 11am Wed class in Cashel is the most gentle suited especially to more mature bodies or if you just prefer a slow but focused class; suitable if you have osteoporosis for example.
-Otherwise, read the class descriptions above carefully and see where you think you’d fit it.
-Bear in mind that even if you are very fit, you need to understand the basics and be able to apply them before you move on to the increased balance and co-ordination challenges of the level two or intermediate classes.
-Also, be aware that there are always modifications to work to your ability – whether that is a) doing more reps or lengthening your levers to make an exercise harder OR b) doing fewer reps or paring a move right back to its essence.
+Bear in mind that even if you are very fit, you need to understand the basics and be able to apply the principles of pilates before you move on to the increased balance and co-ordination challenges of the level two or intermediate classes – otherwise you may as well go to a general fitness class.
+There are always modifications to work to your ability – whether that is a) doing more reps or lengthening your levers to make an exercise harder OR b) doing fewer reps or paring a move right back to its essence.

 Is pilates for men?

 A pilates mat is thicker than a yoga mat to provide more cushioning for your spine and knees during floor work.
 Two yoga mats together work very well, nice ones available here.
 A top-quality 15mm pilates mat is available online here for €54.99.
 Locally, Lidl or TK Maxx often stock reasonably priced mats, but make sure it is at least 10mm thick and not too stretchy or slippy.